techybluiz/techybluiz/README.md

 ## About me

-Computer Science student since 2021,with focus on Python.My first encounter with programming was through the C.Previous experience in IT support for and netwoks
+Computer Science student since 2021, with focus on Python.
+My first encounter with programming was through the C. Previous experience in IT support for and netwoks.